ni/webvi-examples/CallLabVIEWWebService/Readme.md

   a.
 Option 1 (recommended): Select **Stream** and enable the **Use headers** and **Buffered** checkboxes.
 **Note:** This option requires the web service VI to flatten return data to JSON and return it through `Write Response.vi`.
   b.
 Option 2: Select **Terminal** and select **JSON** as the output format.
-**Note:** This option returns data through VI output terminals and serializes LabVIEW data into JSON automatically.
+**Note:** This option returns data through VI output terminals and serializes G Web data into JSON automatically.

 #### CORS

 Cross-Origin Resource Sharing (CORS) allows a Web Service VI to respond to HTTP requests from a different server than where it is hosted. `AddCORSHeaders.vi` adds HTTP headers to allow requests from any origin.
-This configuration is necessary if your WebVI is not hosted on the LabVIEW web server.
+This configuration is necessary if your WebVI is not hosted on the G Web Development Software web server.

 ### The WebVI